 This is a great event to book into.
 So cheer up, have a few drinks and laugh yourself into a better frame of mind.
 Sydney is a wonderful place to live and visit for hundreds of reasons and for all seasons.
 Now it’s time to have some fun.

-There are special events on ANZAC Day on the 25th April as well as a few great things to do listed under the column headed "news".
+There are also special events on ANZAC Day on the 25th April.